dbist/docs/v2.2/topology-patterns.md

 ### Basic structure for minimum resilience

+In the diagrams below:

-App is an application that access CockroachDB.
+- `App` is an application that access CockroachDB
-HA-Proxy is a software based load balancer.
+- `HA-Proxy` is a software based load balancer
-1, 2, and 3 represents a CockroachDB node.
+- 1, 2, and 3 each represents a CockroachDB node

-Normal operating mode
+Normal operating mode:

 ~~~
       App